The Definitive Guide to Landing Your Investment Banking Internship

 Know Your Stories

-If an interviewer asks about a bullet point on your resume, you should have a story behind that bullet point that demonstrates at least one of the characteristics the bank is looking for in candidates.
+Your resumes should showcase your strengths and unique attributes, rather than an exhaustive listing of your activities.
+It should act as a menu of stories that you can share during your interviews.
+When asked about a bullet point on your resume, be ready with a story that demonstrates at least one of the characteristics the bank is looking for in candidates.

 Demonstrate Your Accomplishments

-Use the Situation, Task, Action, Result Method
+Use the S.T.A.R.
+Method

 Your Pitch